jacobkers/papylio_kers/README.md

 Place this file in a directory where you want the code to be located Double click on the file "Setup.cmd"
-Give your netid and password to log into gitlab and download the code
+Give your netid and password to log into gitlab and download the code The code will be in a subfolder called "traceanalysis", you can move this folder anywhere you like.
+The original Setup.cmd file can be deleted.

 ## Using the UI